nanoporetech/taiyaki/README.md

 The process is described in the [abinitio](docs/abinitio.rst) walk-through.

+## RNA

+During DNA sequencing, the strands of DNA go through the pore starting at the 5' end of the molecule.
+In contrast, during direct RNA sequencing the strands go through the pore starting at the 3' end.
+As a consequence, the per-read reference sequences used for RNA training must be **reversed** with respect to the genome/exome reference sequence (there is no need to **complement** the sequences).
+Basecalls produced with RNA models will then need to be reversed again in order to align them to a reference.

+In terms of the workflow described above, the following steps need to be changed:

+- If using `get_refs_from_sam.py` to produce per-read references, then add the `--reverse` option.
+- If using the `basecall.py` script in taiyaki, then add the `--reverse` option.
+- If basecalling with Guppy then use an RNA-specific config file (see the Guppy docs for more info).

 # Guppy compatibility

 In order to train a model that is compatible with Guppy (version 2.2 at time of writing), we recommend that you